 Start times for day 1 and day 2 of the Junior Nationals and day 1 of the Troll Cup will be posted a few days in advance on the OUSA event registration site.
 Start times for the chase start on day 2 of the Troll Cup will be posted on-line by Saturday evening and will be available in the arena Sunday morning.

-The start procedure will be as follows.
-Clear and check your e-punch when you arrive at the start area.
+The start procedure for day 1 and day 2 of the Junior Nationals will be as follows: Clear and check your e-punch when you arrive at the start area.
 You will be called to the line three minutes before your start time to check in.
 Two minutes before your start you will advance to where loose control descriptions are available.
 (They are also printed on the map.)
 One minute before your start time you will advance to where maps are available.
 Write your name or number on the back of the map.
 You may ask the attendant to check that you have the right map, but do not look at the map before you punch the start.
 At your start time you will punch the start control.
 The start triangle will be a short distance from where you punch.
 There will be a control flag at the start triangle, but you do not punch.

-The start procedure for day 2 of the Troll Cup is similar except that if your start time is, say, xx seconds after the whole minute, you will be called to the line three minutes before the whole minute of your start time and you will be held back from starting after you have your map an extra xx seconds, so that you start exactly on your start time.
+The start procedure for the chase start on day 2 of the Troll Cup is different.
+You will be called to the line to enter a single queue about two minutes before your start time.
+Leave enough time before you are called to pick up your control descriptions and to clear and check.
+You will stay in the queue, moving forward until, shortly before your start time, you are handed your map.
+Then at your start time, you will be told to “go.”
 You do not punch a start control when you start.
 If you are late to the start, your time will be calculated from your assigned start time, not from the time that you actually start.

 Start times for the day 2 chase start will be determined by course (not by class) as follows.
-The day 1 winner of a given course starts first, and then each competitor on that course who finished within 45 minutes of the winner starts exactly the same interval back of the winner as their result on the first day.
-After 45 minutes, the start will switch to an interval start with one-minute intervals to keep the start window short.
+The day 1 winner of a given course starts first, and then each competitor on that course who finished within 40 minutes of the winner starts exactly the same interval back of the winner as their result on the first day.
+After 40 minutes, the start will switch to an interval start with one-minute intervals to keep the start window short.
 Different courses will start at different times to maximize spectating and simplify work for the start crew.
-Note that, with a chase start (for those who start in the first 45 minutes), the order in which competitors cross the finish line on day 2 is the finish order for the combined two-day competition.
+Note that with a chase start (for those who start in the first 40 minutes), the order in which competitors cross the finish line on day 2 is the finish order for the combined two-day competition.

 For both the Troll Cup and the Junior Nationals, awards will be given based on combined time from the two days.

-The courses on both day 1 and day 2 are classic distance with a mix of technical and route choice legs.
-These courses are physically very demanding.
-Many courses have a total climb of around 5½% of the course length.
+The courses on both day 1 and day 2 are classic distance with a mix of technical and route-choice legs.
+These courses are physically very demanding, especially the advanced courses on day 2.
+Courses typically have a total climb of 5 or 5½% of the course length.
 And there are many large, steep hillsides, some with unsure footing.
 (There are route choices, however, that avoid the steepest sections).
 Please come prepared for the challenge!
 The time limit for all courses is three hours.
 Safety bearing is north when you are south of the main park road, and south when you are north of the main park road.

 Control descriptions will be available at the start and are also on the map.
-Control descriptions for white and yellow courses are in English.
-Control description for all other courses (including orange) use IOF symbols only.
-I would advise less experienced orienteers to familiarize themselves with the most common symbols for control features, and with what the different columns mean, which can be found here.
+Control descriptions for White and Yellow courses are in English.
+Control description for all other courses (including Orange) use IOF symbols only.
+I would advise less-experienced orienteers to familiarize themselves with the most common symbols for control features, and with what the different columns mean, which can be found in this IOF document.
 None of the more obscure control features have been used.

 There will be at least one water stop on all courses, multiple water stops on the longer advanced courses.
 Please use cups and do not drink directly from the water jugs.